abelsj60/my-site/app/data/the-story/story-chapter-one.md

 "Of course," he shreiked.
 "What should I do?"

-A coy grin spread across the sprite's bright face, filling the room with magic.
+A coy grin spread across the fairy's bright face, filling the room with magic.

-It separated the boy from gravity's grasp.
-The fairy raced — faster than light — to grab his hand before he could settle back to the floor.
-And out the window they went, flying high, over the moon, toward her home — a land of grand adventure.
+When it separated the boy from gravity's grasp, the sprite raced to grab his hand before he could settle back to the floor.
+Out the window they went, flying high, over the moon, toward her home — a magical land of grand adventure.

-By day, they searched for the lamp, soaring over pirate ships and chasing Jinns across sun-drenched sands.
-By night, they told amazing stories about big adventures.
+By day, they searched for the magic lamp, soaring over pirate ships and chasing Jinns across sun-drenched sands.
+By night, they told amazing stories about the day's biggest adventures.

 Then, one night, when it was already late, the fairy sighed.